forestgrape/coronavirus/index.md

 ### Respect and Take Care
 > *We all should be able to live the life we want, as long that's respecting the rest of the world doing so too.* That needs compromises.
 Every day compromises are searched, negotiated, found and enabled - thanks to everybody!
 We live in groups with complex interactions, so *we* stands for groups of friends, families, communities, societies, countries and even us all.

 Respecting others having a different view of Covid yields an intermediate approach: base protections enabling people to avoid it, but not narrowing others much.

 * Precautions/Protection measures in place in public spaces which everybody needs to use: e.g. wearing a mask and respecting distance.
 * In *non* general public settings respecting everybody to take/resume/go on with the lifestyle preferred - a considerate lifestyle of course.
 Protections measures can often be community/local decisions.
 E.g. restaurants could have some freedom to put measures in place.
 Universities provide both on campus and off campus studying.

 > Many tasks and challenges are solved best or can only be solved by groups.
 Even small groups often need some organization, guiding and rules to work.
 For large groups such as societies these points are even more important.
-The better group members understand each other, understand the task and work together, the settings can be more liberal and the rules less and relaxed.
+The better group members understand each other, understand the task and work together, the more liberal the settings and relaxed the rules can be.

 Controlling SARS-CoV-2 is an individual, a local and global task.
 The better everybody helps to control it, the lesser the negative effects and the fewer rules and restrictions need to be put into place.